olhaux/lab2/README.md

   UNION ALL

-  -- Step 2: keep finding the next friend in the chain SELECT
+  -- keep finding the next friend in the chain
+  SELECT
     u.name,
     f.userid,
     f.friendid
   FROM friend f
   JOIN users u ON u.userid = f.userid
-  JOIN friend_chain c ON f.userid = c.friendid      -- continue chain
+  JOIN friend_chain c ON f.userid = c.friendid
-  WHERE NOT EXISTS (                                -- make sure X is NOT friend with Z
+  WHERE NOT EXISTS (
     SELECT 1
     FROM friend skip
     WHERE skip.userid = c.userid